Dead Space: Plasma Cutter

 The Plasma Cutter is a fictional energy weapon from the Dead Space franchise.
 It is used by the protagonist, engineer Isaac Clarke, to fight the undead creatures known as Necromorphs.
 An industrial tool repurposed into a pistol-like weapon, it is able to fire energy beams in a precise horizontal or vertical line by changing its shape, making it uniquely useful against the Necromorphs, who are highly resistant to conventional weaponry and vulnerable to having their limbs severed.
 While the first weapon the player receives, it is nonetheless powerfully effective throughout the games, and the One Gun achievement requires the player to beat Dead Space and its remake using solely the Plasma Cutter.
 Unlike the other guns in the remake, the Plasma Cutter was purposely kept as similar as possible.
 The Plasma Cutter's design and function have been praised by critics, and it is regarded as one of the most iconic video game weapons of all time.

 The gun is first found in the original Dead Space, held by a dead engineer alongside bloody text urging Isaac to cut off the Necromorphs' limbs.
 This is later reinforced by an audio log saying as much.
-The Cutter next appears in Dead Space 2, where one is jury-rigged together by Isaac using a medical laser.
+The Cutter next appears in Dead Space 2, where one is jerry-rigged together by Isaac using a medical laser.
 It returns in Dead Space 3, albeit with weakened power.
 Carrying over a save file from Dead Space unlocks the Plasma Cutter for immediate use in Dead Space 2.

 The developers of the Dead Space remake, EA Motive, believed that while the game was reprogrammed from the ground up, the Plasma Cutter should be kept as similar as possible in appearance and behavior to the original, citing its iconic and memorable nature.
 However, they added numerous visual details reflecting a more realistic operation of the weapon if it was an actual tool.
 An upgrade system was added, similar to that of Dead Space 2, so that the game's guns, including the Plasma Cutter, would visually change as modifications were added to improve its performance.